King's Day in Rotterdam - Festivals, parties, chillout areas

 Koningsdag op het Stadhuisplein

-Stadhuisplein, popular with younger crowds, is once again decking out in orange for King's Day.
-Celebrate with old and new friends over beers and cheers.
+Stadhuisplein, popular with younger crowds, is usually always decking out in orange for King's Day.

 Koningsdag festival Baroeg (cancelled in 2025)

-As Baroeg is currently undergoing renovations, we believe this event is cancelled.
+As Baroeg is currently undergoing renovations, we believe this event is also cancelled in 2026.
 The annual (and totally free) King's Day festival at Baroeg usually features various energetic bands ready to rock through the national holiday.

 Sweet Kingsday Festival